Base Stats: 90 HP / 92 Atk / 75 Def / 92 SpA / 85 SpD / 60 Spe

 Base Stats: 105 HP / 140 Atk / 55 Def / 30 SpA / 55 SpD / 95 Spe

 Abilities: Sheer Force / Zen Mode

 With a colossal Attack stat, a devastating STAB move in Flare Blitz, and a great ability in Sheer Force, Darmanitan has the power to blast its way through its opponents, including those that resist its attacks.
 With a Sheer Force-boosted Flare Blitz under sun, Darmanitan can power its way through just about all Pokemon who aren't outright immune to Fire-type attacks.
-Those who are immune face the threat of a similarly boosted Rock Slide or Superpower, or a quick U-turn to a counter.
-Although Darmanitan excels at dealing large amounts of damage in short periods of time, its biggest fault is its vulnerability to all forms of entry hazards, as well as recoil damage, which will ultimately be its downfall.
-Its poor defenses, and unfortunate base 95 Speed also mean that faster threats can revenge kill it easily.
-Nonetheless, Darmanitan is indeed a dangerous threat: underestimate its raw power at your own peril.
+Those who are immune face the threat of a similarly boosted Rock Slide or Superpower or a quick U-turn to a counter.
+With such power, Darmanitan is a massive threat under the sun.